Travel recommendations for visitors to the Oxford workshop.

 Oxford is well served by trains from all directions.
 The No. 5 bus outside Oxford station takes you directly to the Queens Lane stop on High St, and the next stop is near the Miller building.
 The bus runs every 8 minutes during the day and, less frequently, in the evening, and the schedule is here.

 It is essential to check your airlines’ policy for musical instrument carry-ons before flying.
 This is normally on their web site, and you may wish to print it out to take it to the airport if you have an instrument that does not fit in your single normal carry-on.
 You may need special packing, or early arrival at the airport, or a polite request to the check-in agent to call to check with their supervisor.

 If you are travelling from the USA do not attempt to bring an instrument with any ivory parts, such as reinforcing rings on antique bassoons, ivory tips on bows.
 You will get it into England but may have it confiscated and destroyed by US Customs on your return.
-If your instrument is made of a protected species on the CITES 2 Appendix it is not a prohibited import but it would be wise to carry a manufacturers’ receipt showing the date of purchase.
-For example, cocobolo was added to the list in 2013 for raw lumber.
+If your instrument is made of a protected species on the CITES 2 Appendix, it is not a prohibited import but it would be wise to carry a manufacturers’ receipt showing the date of purchase.
+For example, cocobolo was added to the list in 2013 for raw lumber but not for manufactured objects.
 If in doubt, check.

 Remember to put your sharp pointy things in your check-in luggage: screwdrivers, reed knives, bass clarinet pegs, etc.

 Check your musical instrument insurance policy to see if they do cover loss and damage to instruments in checked baggage – just in case.
 Some do, some don’t, and some may impose conditions such as acceptable instrument cases.
 Many airlines will not cover instruments, or will limit liability to, say, $2,500.
 Check this in good time.
 Lark and Allianz have good reputations as musical instrument insurers, and Lark at least will insure checked instruments.